pauljamesuk1/pj_plas/README.md

-this git hub contains a scripf ro lava game, with visuals and audiod
+this git hub contains a script for floor is lava game, with visuals and audio